 I read the whole story to give you a sense of drama, and some of the important details.
-Let's comment on it and think about it for a moment.
-This was very late at night - it might have been before midnight, it might even have been in the early hours of Friday morning.
+Let us comment on it and think about it for a moment.
+This was very late at night - it might have been before midnight or in the early hours of Friday morning.
 It was dark.
-Judas had left the Last Supper, he'd gone to the authorities and had predicted that Jesus would go to the Garden of Gethsemane and John 18 tells us the reason - that Jesus often went there on his way from Jerusalem to Bethany via the Mount of Olives, and Judas was right.
+Judas had left the Last Supper.
+He had gone to the authorities and predicted that Jesus would go to the Garden of Gethsemane.
+John 18 tells us the reason - that Jesus often went there on his way from Jerusalem to Bethany via the Mount of Olives, and Judas was right.
 Judas had done a deal with the high priests and the religious leaders, and he was awaiting a financial reward.
 John 18: 3 tells us that the Temple guard, or the soldiers, came heavily armed but they came with lanterns or torches.
 Light was really important in this dark moment.
 They needed to identify Jesus.
 They didn't know whether he would flee - just flee into the darkness in the middle of the night - didn't know what his disciples would do; they didn't know whether the disciples would fight them or run.
-How could they identify which one was Jesus in the darkness, if there were twelve people there - eleven disciples and Jesus - resting, talking, sleeping, whatever they might be doing.
+How could they identify which one was Jesus in the darkness, if there were twelve people there - eleven disciples and Jesus - resting, talking, sleeping, whatever they might be doing?
 How could they identify Jesus?
 Judas had the responsibility, with the help of the lanterns and the torches, to look around when they found the group of disciples, to identify Jesus because obviously he knew him well, and to identify him with this sign of the kiss.

 Divine Power or Man's Power

 As soon as that sign had been given, the guards knew exactly what they needed to do.
-They wanted to arrest this one man - they weren't that interested in the rest of the disciples.
+They wanted to arrest this one man - they were not that interested in the rest of the disciples.
 They didn't make any serious attempt to arrest them all, but they wanted to arrest Jesus.
-Even as they were grasping hold of him, and arresting him, Jesus was not resisting, as he spoke to them and spoke about who he was, identified himself, said ‘I am he.’
-It's interesting that the power of God came and they fell to the ground.
+Even as they were grasping hold of him, and arresting him.
+Jesus was not resisting, as he spoke to them and spoke about who he was, he identified himself, said ‘I am he.’
+It is interesting that the power of God came and they fell to the ground.
 This is an interesting detail that John adds.
 Jesus' power is still there.
 It was a prophetic sign, that the real power lay with Jesus, the divine Son of God - not with those who were temporarily seeming to control him, through arresting him.

 ‘“Put your sword back in its place, for all who draw the sword will die by the sword.”’Matthew 26:52, NIV